LangsterGA/Activity8/README.md

 ## Step 6.
 Join to shapefile
 In order to make a choropleth map we need to join our virtual layer to an existing polygon layer.
 Right-click on your polygon GIS layer and go to Properties and select Joins as highlighted in the image below.
 Use the green + button to add your join.
 Choose the virtual layer that was just created and the “Location_ID” field as the Join field.
 For the Target field, choose the matching unique identifier field in the GIS dataset.
 In this example, it is the “FIPS field”.
 Then click, OK, Apply and then close the dialog.

-*Note: QGIS adds the text "123" before the name of a number field and "abc" for a text field.
+*Note: QGIS adds the text "123" before the name of a number field and "abc" for a text field so you know what the data type is when you select your target and join fields.

 ![image](https://user-images.githubusercontent.com/19505814/122295775-a0694780-cec7-11eb-9a18-a8cbbe9b29bc.png)